 According to their blog post, Cloudways have partnered with Stackpath to offer the CDN service.

 The base price is $1 for 25GB per month.
 However, remember that this pricing is per application.
-So it may can be a bit expensive if you want CDN on multiple websites.
+So it may be a bit expensive if you want to enable CDN on multiple websites.

 Also, each additional GB over the first 25GB costs $0.04.
 If your bandwidth is in the range of 1TB/month, the monthly cost becomes $40.

 In comparison, Stackpath’s CDN plans start at $10 per 1TB per month.
 So, if your bandwidth requirements are high, going directly for a CDN service will be more value for money.

 If you want to know more, I have written a separate review on CloudwaysCDN, where you can find the speed test results and features.
 Please check that out too.